Task Scheduling Optimization with Direct Constraints from a Tensor Network Perspective: Conclusions

-Another future study would be to further analyze the algorithm to improve its computation, for example by using Matrix Product State (MPS/TT) compression \cite{Compress}\cite{PEPS} when rules are applied or by compressing the rules in a better way.

-The general algorithm could also be tested for different significant problems, such as the travelling salesman problem.
+The method can also be extended in future work for other types of bidirectional constraints or restrictions where only certain combinations are possible.
+This can provide a wider range of applications for this kind of algorithm.
+Another future study would be to further analyze the algorithm to improve its computation, for example by using Matrix Product State (MPS/TT) compression~\cite{Compress, PEPS}, when constraints are applied or by condensing the constraints in a better way, with techniques such as those presented in~\cite{cons_train}.
+The general algorithm could also be tested for different significant problems, such as the Traveling Salesman problem or the Job Shop Scheduling problem.